LaurenceJJones/workshop-katacoda/crowdsec-kubernetes/step3/text.md

 {{TRAFFIC_HOST1_8080}}

 In the dashboard, you can have a look at the routers.
-Somethind is not right, because the bouncer plugin has been installed but not configured yet.
+Something is not right, because the bouncer plugin has been installed but not configured yet.